Parkeriscoo/quiplibreplus/readme.md

-Quiplibre
+Quiplibre Plus
 =========

-This is Quiplibre, a Free Software alternative to Quiplash.
+This is Quiplibre Plus, a modded version of [Quiplibre](https://github.com/wyattscarpenter/quiplibre) and a Free Software alternative to [Quiplash](https://www.jackboxgames.com/quiplash/)

 ## How do I work this?
-Quiplibre is available by viewing quiplibre.html in a web browser.
-You can either download the html file and view it locally, or visit https://wyattscarpenter.github.io/quiplibre/ on your phone or computer or whatever.
+Quiplibre Plus is available by viewing quiplibre.html in a web browser.
+You can either download the html file and view it locally, or visit https://parkeriscoo.github.io/quiplibreplus/ on your phone or computer or whatever.

 Once you are looking at quiplibre, you will be given a chance to host a new game or join a game as a player.

-NOTE: You must be connected to the internet to play quiplibre.
+NOTE: You must be connected to the internet to play quiplibre plus.

 ## I'm playing during a pandemic and all my friends are in different houses, can we still play?